Dre Campbell Farm

 Takeaway

-As you can see, there are a few different ways to protect your plants from codling moth damage.
+As you can see, several ways exist to protect your plants from codling moth damage.
 You can use traps, natural predators, or sprays.

 Image via Flickr and Flickr